 4] Check if notification is turned on

-OK, so the next thing you will want to do here, is to check if the notification feature is enabled from within the app itself.
+OK, so the next thing you will want to do here is to check if the notification feature is enabled from within the app itself.
 We can do this by opening the Outlook app, and from there, tap on either the Home button or your profile icon, then select the Settings icon at the bottom corner.

 5] Clear Outlook for Android’s cache and data

-In order to clear the cache and data folder, you must long press on the Outlook icon, then click on App Info.
+To clear the cache and data folder, you must long press on the Outlook icon, then click on App Info.
 From there, tap on Storage and select either Clear Data or Clear Cache.
 We suggest choosing both.

 Once done, you can finally open Outlook to see if things are working as they should.

 Why is Outlook not notifying me of new emails?

 The reason behind this could boil down to several reasons and not just one.
 Maybe it’s your version of Android, the particular smartphone you’re using, among other things.
 These things can be a bit complicated where Android is concerned since the operating system is not the same across different brands of devices.
 You check Outlook settings to ensure the notifications are not disabled in the app settings.